alistairmatthews/sccode/readme.md

   - Mixer
 - Instruments
   - Synths
-  - Sampler?
+  - Samplers?
 - Effects
   - Each of these should be like a stomp box
     - FreeVerb - Built
     - Random delay
     - Granular delay - Built
 - Loops